 Estimated reading time: 6 minutes

-Many parents of autistic children don’t realize masking is at play, until the stress, anxiety, or emotional overwhelm show up louder than ever.
+Many parents of autistic children don’t always realize masking is at play, until the stress, anxiety, or emotional overwhelm show up louder than ever.

-In this blog, you’ll learn what autism masking really means, why children do it, what its effects are, and practical steps you can take to help your child balance authenticity and adaptation.
+- practical steps you can take to help your child balance authenticity and adaptation

 What Is Autism Masking?